 The student must choose a leading book related to his or her research topic, review the book in 500–600 words, and consult no fewer than 3 other scholarly reviews of the same book.
 In addition to current Turabian citation of the book reviewed, the student will attach a bibliography of the 3 or more additional scholarly reviews consulted.

-Searching for Sources Assignment
+Searching for Historical Sources and Scholarship Assignment

 Final Research Paper Assignment